st3fan/dovecot-xaps-daemon/README.md

 Especially fill in the details of the Apple ID.
 The parameter `appleId` must be set to the login email address of the account.
-Please do _NOT_ fill in your password into `appleIdHashedPassword`, but instead run `openssl dgst -sha256 -binary | xxd -p -c 32`, then type your password and directly after that, press `Ctrl+D Ctrl+D`.
-Do not press `enter` during this process.
-Otherwise the generated Hash will not work.
+Please do _NOT_ fill in your password into `appleIdHashedPassword`, but instead run `xapsd -pass`.
 Then copy the printed hash to the config file.

 Setting up Devices